immersive-web/webxr-samples/js/cottontail/README.md

 snippets demonstrating the API use and thus anything this code did to hide the WebXR API's direct use is counter productive.

-Using cottontail for your own projects is very much not recommended, as you will almost certainly be better served by one of the other more popular frameworks out there.
+Using Cottontail for your own projects is very much not recommended, as you will almost certainly be better served by one of the other more popular frameworks out there.